 ART.
 211-6.
-Duty of employer to determine status of alien employee.-

-If wages are paid to aliens without withholding the tax, except as permitted in article 143-3, in the case of a resident of Canada or Mexico, the employer should be prepared to prove the status of the alien as provided in the foregoing articles.
+Duty of employer to determine status of alien employee.- If wages are paid to aliens without withholding the tax, except as permitted in article 143-3, in the case of a resident of Canada or Mexico, the employer should be prepared to prove the status of the alien as provided in the foregoing articles.
 An employer may rely upon the evidence of residence afforded by the fact that an alien has filed Form 1078, or an equivalent certificate of the alien establishing residence.
 An employer need not secure Form 1078 from the alien if he is satisfied that the alien is a resident alien.
 An employer who seeks to account for failure to withhold in the past, if he had not at the time secured Form 1078 or its equivalent, is permitted to prove the former status of the alien by any competent evidence.
 The written statement of the alien employee may ordinarily be relied upon by the employer as proof that the alien is a resident of the United States.

 ART.
 211-7.
-Taxation of nonresident alien individuals.-For the purposes of this article and articles 212-1, 213-1, 214-1, and 217-2, nonresident alien individuals are divided into two classes: (a) nonresident alien individuals not engaged in trade or business within the United States and not having an office or place of business therein at any time within the taxable year, and (b) nonresident alien individuals who at any time within the taxable year are engaged in trade or business in the United States or have an office or place of business therein.
-The term "nonresident alien individuals" includes "nonresident alien fiduciaries."
+Taxation of nonresident alien individuals.-For the purposes of this article and articles 212-1, 213-1, 214-1, and 217-2, nonresident alien individuals are divided into three classes: (1) nonresident alien individuals not engaged in trade or business within the United States and not having an office or place of business therein at any time during the taxable year, and deriving in the taxable year not more than \$21,600 gross amount of fixed or determinable annual or periodical income from sources within the United States; (2) nonresident alien individuals not engaged in trade or business within the United States and not having an office or place of business therein at any time during the taxable year and deriving in the taxable year more than \$21,600 gross amount of fixed or determinable annual or periodical income from sources within the United States; and (3) nonresident alien individuals who at any time during the taxable year are engaged in trade or business in the United States or have an office or place of business therein,

-(a) No United States business or office.
-For the purposes of this article the term "amount received" means "gross income."
-Every nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein at any time within the taxable year is liable to the tax upon his gross income from sources within the United States, determined under the provisions of section 119, which is fixed or determinable annual or periodical gains, profits, and income.
+(a) No United States business or office-General rule.-A nonresident alien individual within class (1) referred to in the preceding paragraph is liable to the tax upon the amount received from sources within the United States, determined under the provisions of section 119, which is fixed or determinable annual or periodical gains, profits, and income.
+For the purposes of section 211(a), the term "amount received" means "gross income."
 Specific items of fixed or determinable annual or periodical income are enumerated in the Act as interest (except interest on deposits with persons carrying on the banking business), dividends, rents, salaries, wages, premiums, annuities, compensation, remunerations, and emoluments, but other fixed or determinable annual or periodical gains, profits, and income are also subject to the tax, as, for instance, royalties.
-As to the determination of fixed or determinable annual or periodical income see article 143-2.
-The items of fixed or determinable annual or periodical income from sources within the United States received by a citizen of France residing in France which are exempt from Federal income taxation under the provisions of the convention and protocol between the United States and France signed April 27, 1932, and effective January 1, 1936, are described in article 143-3.
+As to the determination of fixed or determinable annual or periodical income, see article 143-2.
+The items of fixed or determinable annual or periodical income from sources within the United States received by a citizen of France residing in France which are exempt from Federal income taxation under the provisions of the tax convention between the United States and France signed April 27, 1932, and effective January 1, 1936 (see page 680 of the Appendix to these regulations), are described in article 143-3.